vsnain/AutoApply/README.md

 ## Future functionality

-* questions.js : Grabs all the questions from indeed applications, asks the user to answer them, and then uses those answers for future applications.
+* Linkedin functionality
-* linkedin.js : Same functionality for linkedin easy apply jobs.
+* Saving questions into a database, asking the user for answers, and then giving those answers in applications
-* chatgpt.js : Hard to implement(OpenAI has weird defenses).
-Wanted to open chatgpt, check the JD against the resume, and apply only if the JD is an 80% match.
+* Using LLMs to answer questions, or to match JD against the resume(Apply jobs that are 80% match)